 What is The Difference Between Toner and Essence?

 Essence is specifically designed to help active ingredients penetrate the skin.
 Especially moisturizing ingredients.
 The idea of using an essence was popularized by the Korean skincare industry.
-The product is rising in popularity in the West since many are drawn to the nourishing and moisturizing effects of an essence.
+The product is rising in popularity in the West since many are drawn to the nourishing and moisturizing effects of the essence.

 How to Apply Toner

-Depending on the type of toner you are using you can either choose to use a cotton pad, cotton ball or your fingers.
+Depending on the type of toner you are using you can either choose to use a cotton pad, cotton ball, or your fingers.

 For acid-based toners using a cotton pad is a good idea to ensure that the product is distributed evenly.
 You will also have more control and prevent any accidental contact around the eye area.